himanshu-dandle/tesla-stock-lstm/README.md

 ## Dataset

-The dataset was sourced from [Yahoo Finance](https://finance.yahoo.com/), containing historical data for Tesla stocks.
+The dataset was sourced from [Kaggle](https://www.kaggle.com/datasets/varpit94/tesla-stock-data-updated-till-28jun2021), containing historical stock data for Tesla.
+It includes features such as the opening price, closing price, high, low, and trading volume from Tesla’s stock history up to June 28, 2021.

 ## Model Architecture